 For those of you who may not know, Oscar is referring and comparing the work of Abraham-Hicks and Eckhart Tolle.
 And their seemingly contradictory advice.

-Funny … I was just at the gym, doing my cardio workout and listening to an mp3 download of Abraham-Hicks recent Mexico cruise … and they answered a similiar question from a heavy-duty meditator (nothing ‘funny’ about it really … just another cool sign of being in alignment, yippee!).
+Funny … I was just at the gym, doing my cardio workout and listening to an mp3 download of Abraham-Hicks recent Mexico cruise … and they answered a similar question from a heavy-duty meditator (nothing ‘funny’ about it really … just another cool sign of being in alignment, yippee!).
 So I’m primed to answer this one, love how that happens!

 First off, both of these people and their respective work is wonderful.
 I agree with you about the respectful and thoughtful tone you have taken in contemplating your question about their work and approaches and I second it.

 Here’s how I would humbly try to answer this one … given the calibre of work we are dialoguing about.

 “It depends”.
 It depends on your own emotional guidance system (your emotions … something Abraham-Hicks teaches alot about).
 Sometimes its best to do the meditative route (Tolle’s route).
 And sometimes it is best to reach for a better feeling thought (Abraham-Hicks route).

 Meditation is not one thing.
 It is many, many different states of consciousness.
 I’m definitely not an expert in this.
 A great resource is Genpo Roshi’s work or perhaps Ken Wilber (to name two who come to mind … there are definitely lots of others!).
 There are types of meditation where you are quieting the mind (getting to no thought) that you talk about.
 And there are types of meditation that get you to other states of consciousness as well (sometimes intentionally and sometimes by an act of grace) … Like the oceanic bliss you are referring to.